 When you think of the gym do you see body builders pumping iron in front of wall to wall mirrors?
 Do you imagine slipping off the treadmill or getting caught in a weights machine?
 Yes, us too, which is why we’re taking a look at ways to get fit without losing face!

-We got in touch with David Lloyd Leisure to find out what kind of classes they offer older customers at their centres, and we were pleasantly surprised.
-There’s something for everyone, so whether you need something low resistance, or want an exercise regime which works your mind as well as your body, there's certainly something here for you to get into.
+You’ll be pleasantly surprised by range of classes they offer older customers.
+There’s something for everyone.
+So whether you need something low resistance, or want an exercise regime which works your mind as well as your body, there’s certainly something for you to get into.

 The great thing about going to a class is that you have the support of those around you and you’ll be surprised how much more you can do when you are secretly trying to out-do the gym bunny next to you!